 hostname leaf1

 4. Setup Ethernet interface.
-If you use more devices than your devices could be connected in another Ethernet
+If you use more devices than your devices could be connected to another Ethernet

 interface ethernet 2